 Work on the gas duct may only be performed by skilled persons who, based on their technical training and knowledge as well as knowledge of the relevant regulations, can assess the tasks given and recognize the hazards involved.

 NOTE: Do not switch the purge air off immediately

-▶ Do not switch the purge air unit off as long as the SR-unit is still on the gas duct.
+Do not disconnect the purge air unit as long as the SR-unit or the reflector is still on the gas duct.